thiyagu145/Advanced-Lane-Finding/README.md

 ![alt text](https://github.com/thiyagu145/Advanced-Lane-Finding/blob/master/output_images/Screen%20Shot%202018-07-24%20at%207.19.49%20PM.png)

 ## Color and Gradient Thresholding
 After the image is undistorted, the next step is to identify the edges in the images.
-Lane markings are considered be thick edges, and by proper thresholding the lane markings can be easily extracted.
+Lane markings are considered to be thick edges, and by proper thresholding the lane markings can be easily extracted.
 There are 4 different thresholdings used in the lane finding algorithm used.
 1. Absolute Sobel Magnitude threshold </br>
 The sobel thresholded image can be obtained with the function **cv2.Sobel**.
 The images have to be obtained separately for x axis and y axis.
 We can threshold the image based on the absolute sobel edge values and we can combine both the x and y axes to get a single binary image.
 2. Gradient Threshold</br>